By Tim Lambert

 Meanwhile, the territory of Wyoming allowed women to vote in 1869.
 When Wyoming joined the union in 1890 it became the first state in the USA to allow women to vote.
 Some other states followed.
 In 1893 men In Colorado voted in a referendum to allow women to vote.
 Women in Idaho and Utah were given the vote in 1896.
 Washington state followed in 1910.
 So did California in 1911.

-Women in Oregon, Arizona, and Kansas got the right to vote in 1912.
+In 1912 men in three states, Oregon, Arizona, and Kansas voted in referendums to give women the right to vote.
 Alaska gave women the vote in 1913.
 Women in Montana and Nevada were allowed to vote in 1914.
-New York State allowed them to in 1917.
+In 1917 men in New York State voted to allow women to vote.
 Finally, in 1920 the 19th amendment gave women in all states the right to vote.

 During the 19th century, the right to vote was extended to all men in certain places.
 In Switzerland and France, all men were given the right to vote in 1848.
 In 1857 Victoria, Australia allowed all men to vote.
 In 1858 New South Wales followed and gave all men the vote.
 In 1871 In Germany, all men were given the right to vote in elections for the Reichstag (parliament).

 In 1856 South Australia gave all male British subjects the right to vote.
 It was followed by Victoria in 1857 and New South Wales in 1858 and Queensland in 1872.
 Western Australia followed in 1893.
 In New Zealand, all men were given the vote in 1879.
 All men in Norway were given the right to vote in 1898 and in Finland in 1906.